albert118/re-antler-shield/README.md

-# re-antler-shield
+# Re-antler Shield (RoR2)

-A Risk of Rain 2 mod to re-add the (now removed) Antler Shield item
+A Risk of Rain 2 mod to re-add the (now removed) Antler Shield item.